FractalWire/pipai/README.md

 $XDG_CONFIG_HOME/pipai/prompts/
 ```

 Each file in this directory becomes a command-line option.
+The content of these files will be sent as system prompts to the LLM, while the piped input and command-line prompt will be sent as user prompts.

 For example, if you create:

 ```
 $XDG_CONFIG_HOME/pipai/prompts/summarize_csv